 The two photos below show the terminal leaflet undersides of the leaves pictured above.
 The first shows the typical whitish-grey felting.
 The next shows an older leaf growing near the ground in semi-shade which is less distinctly felted.

-Stems are robust, becoming deep purple in colour in the sun.
+Stems are robust, bluntly angled, green or becoming dark red or deep purple, with dense, relatively long hairs and scattered short-stalked glands.
 Prickles are moderately dense, long but fairly slender, patent to slightly declining and confined to the angles.
-Note the dense white hairs on the stems.